sebastian-nehrdich/gretil-quotations/README.md

 To run the calculations, execute the file 'run.sh' in the code-dir.

 Completing the calculations takes about 8 hours on a multicore machine with sufficient memory (please adjust the scripts according to the hardware before running them).

+Given the BOW-nature of averaged word vectors, the system can quite reliably detect passages where the word order was changed or different particles have been inserted between the words.
+It is not yet very good at detecting phrases where a larger part of the vocabulary was exchanged with synonyms.
+Stemming can certainly help with regard to this problem.